SourignaSimmalavong/obsidian-chinese/README.md

 Tested on Windows only.<br />

 I work with [dvorak programmer](https://www.kaufmann.no/roland/dvorak/) keyboard layout.
 More common keyboards like QWERTY or AZERTY keyboard layouts might have a different diacritics typing experience.

+# Sponsor
+If you like this project, don't hesitate to drop a message and, why not, send me a "red panda hug" on [Buy me a coffee](https://www.buymeacoffee.com/esuna.be)!